Domestic worker: Accommodation

 Many domestic workers are live-in domestics.
 Though they often have their own quarters, their accommodations are not usually as comfortable as those reserved for the family members.
 In some cases, they sleep in the kitchen or small rooms, such as a box room, sometimes located in the basement or attic.
 Domestic workers may live in their own home, though more often they are "live-in" domestics, meaning that they receive their room and board as part of their salaries.
 In some countries, because of the large gap between urban and rural incomes, and the lack of employment opportunities in the countryside, even an ordinary middle class urban family can afford to employ a full-time live-in servant.
 The majority of domestic workers in China, Mexico, India, and other populous developing countries, are people from the rural areas who are employed by urban families.

 Employers may require their domestic workers to wear a uniform, livery or other "domestic workers' clothes" when in their employers' residence.
 The uniform is usually simple, though aristocratic employers sometimes provided elaborate decorative liveries, especially for use on formal occasions.
 Female servants wore long, plain, dark-coloured dresses or black skirts with white belts and white blouses, and black shoes, and male servants and butlers would wear something from a simple suit, or a white dress shirt, often with tie, and knickers.
 In traditional portrayals, the attire of domestic workers especially was typically more formal and conservative than that of those whom they serve.
 For example, in films of the early 20th century, a butler might appear in a tailcoat, while male family members and guests appeared in lounge suits or sports jackets and trousers depending on the occasion.
 In later portrayals, the employer and guests might wear casual slacks or even jeans, while a male domestic worker wore a jacket and tie or a white dress shirt with black trousers, necktie or bowtie, maybe even a waistcoat, or a female domestic worker either a blouse and skirt (or trousers) or a uniform.

 On 30 March 2009, Peru adopted a law banning employers from requiring domestic workers to wear a uniform at public places.
-However, it's not explained which punishments will be given to employers violating the law.
+However, it has not explained which punishments will be given to employers violating the law.
 Chile adopted a similar law in 2014, also banning employers to require domestic workers to wear uniform at public places.